andrsbtrg/blog/src/routes/blog/gsoc.md

 - create a schedule and
 - create a log of their work.

-I think this is neat because I normally wouldn't be this organized for my *personal* projects (coworkers can understand this, yet those who know me personally know even more what I mean).
+I think this is neat because the personal experience of being part of something bigger on a project with experienced open source developers.

 ## how did we got here?
 After doing some research on the open source organizations and projects for this year, I discovered that IfcOpenShell, the community behind BlenderBIM and many others, is participating since the last years.